Emma Email Marketing Review

 Emma’s reporting tools are both slick and simple.
 You’ll get the standard array of metrics: opens, clicks, share, opt-outs, etc. Emma goes a bit farther than that, though, and provides visual feedback about which parts of the email the recipient interacted with.
 There are also some colorful graphs to help you visualize the data.

 After 24 hours, Emma will rate your campaign with a mail score, giving you an idea of how your campaign stacks up against those of other marketers.
 It’s a humbling feature, but a good one for helping you grow as a campaigner.

 Reports can be exported to .pdf or spreadsheet.

-The sign-up process will force you to interact with customer service, but luckily the reps at Emma prove to be more helpful than pushy, getting your account set-up in short order.
 From the very beginning, you’re assigned a rep, which adds a personal touch to an industry that is usually kind of faceless.

 Support is available through:

 - Phone: You’ll also be given a phone number to your Emma representative.